AlexLupo5/CSC212-Term-Project/README.md

 ---

-**WITHOUT SFML:**
+**No SFML Required:**

 In CLion, create a project using C++ 11, titled `convexHull`.

-1. Inside the `convexHull` project, create the files `main.cpp`, `convexHull.cpp`, `convexHull.h`, and `convexHull.txt`.
+1. Inside the `convexHull` project, create the files `main.cpp`, `convexHull.cpp`, and `convexHull.h`.
-2. Copy the `main.cpp` (convexHull), `convexHull.cpp`, `convexHull.h`, and `convexHull.txt` from the GitHub repository and paste them into the `convexHull` project files with the matching titles.
+2. Navigate to the GitHub repo `convexHull` directory and copy the `main.cpp`, `convexHull.cpp`, and `convexHull.h` from the GitHub repository and paste them into the `convexHull` project files with the matching titles.
-3. Remove the content of the `CMakeLists.txt` file and copy the `CMakeLists.txt (convexHull)` from the GitHub repository, then paste it into the `CMakeLists.txt` file in the `convexHull` project.
+3. Remove the content of the `CMakeLists.txt` file and copy the `CMakeLists.txt` from the GitHub repository `convexHull` directory, then paste it into the `CMakeLists.txt` file in the `convexHull` project.
 4. Refactor the `CMakeLists.txt` if needed.
+5. Choose a file in the specified format for parsing (test files can be found in the test_cases folder)
-5. In the `convexHull` project, run these two lines separately in the terminal:
+6. In the `convexHull` project, run these two lines separately in the terminal (allows for one Txt file argument):

-    ```bash
+    ```
     g++ -std=c++11 main.cpp convexHull.cpp -o gen
-    ./gen convexHull.txt
+    ./gen generic_file_name.txt
     ```

-    Two dot files will be created named `convexHull.dot` and `convexHullGraphviz.dot`.
+    A dotfile will be created named `convexHullGraphviz.dot`.
 The terminal will output the Convex Hull points or an error message if it fails to construct from the txt file values.

-    To produce a visualization of the convex hull, `convexHull.dot` and `convexHull2.dot` files require SFML.

     The `convexHullGraphviz.dot` cannot be visualized with our SFML implementation and is meant to be copied and pasted into the Graphviz website ([Graphviz Online](https://dreampuf.github.io/GraphvizOnline/)).

 **WITH SFML:**

-In CLion, create two separate projects both using C++ 11, one titled `convexHull` and the other called `HelloSFML`.

-1. Inside the `convexHull` project, create the files `main.cpp`, `convexHull.cpp`, `convexHull.h`, and `convexHull.txt`.
+1. Inside the `convexHull` project, create the files `mainSFML.cpp`, `graph.cpp`, and `graph.h`.
-2. Copy the `main.cpp` (convexHull), `convexHull.cpp`, `convexHull.h`, and `convexHull.txt` from the GitHub repository and paste them into the `convexHull` project files with the matching titles.
+2. Navigate to the GitHub repo `SFML` directory and copy the `main.cpp`, `convexHull.cpp`, and `convexHull.h` files and paste them into the `convexHull` project files with the matching titles (main.cpp -> mainSFML.cpp).
-3. Remove the content of the `CMakeLists.txt` file and copy the `CMakeLists.txt (convexHull)` from the GitHub repository, then paste it into the `CMakeLists.txt` file in the `convexHull` project.
+3. Remove the content of the `CMakeLists.txt` file and copy the `CMakeLists.txt` from the current directory, then paste it into the `CMakeLists.txt` file in the `convexHull` project.
 4. Refactor the `CMakeLists.txt` if needed.
-5. Inside the `HelloSFML` project, create the files `main.cpp`, `graph.cpp`, and `graph.h`.
-6. Copy the `main.cpp` (SFML), `graph.cpp`, and `graph.h` from the GitHub repository and put them into the `HelloSFML` project files with the matching title.
-7. Remove the content of the `CMakeLists.txt` file and copy the `CMakeLists.txt (SFML)` from the GitHub repository, then paste it into the `CMakeLists.txt` file in the `HelloSFML` project.
-8. The CMakeLists.txt logo should appear with two blue arrows going in a circle; click that, and it will refactor the CMakeLists.txt.
+5. The CMakeLists.txt logo should appear with two blue arrows going in a circle; click that, and it will refactor the CMakeLists.txt.
-9. In the `convexHull` project, run these two lines separately in the terminal:
+6. In the `convexHull` project, run these two lines separately in the terminal (allows for up to three Txt file arguments):

-    ```bash
-    g++ -std=c++11 main.cpp convexHull.cpp -o gen
-    ./gen convexHull.txt
     ```

-    Two dot files will be created named `convexHull.dot`,  and `convexHullGraphviz.dot`.
-Also, the terminal will output the Convex Hull points.

-    Take the `convexHull.dot` file from the `convexHull` project and put them in the `cmake-build-debug` folder in the `HelloSFML` project.

-    Then in the top right corner of CLion, press the `HelloSFML` tab and press `Edit Configurations`.

-    Inside of the `Edit Configurations`, copy and paste this into the Program arguments:
+    g++ -std=c++11 mainSFML.cpp graph.cpp -o gen
+    ./gen generic_file_name_1.txt generic_file_name_2.txt generic_file_name_3.txt
     ```

-    convexHull.dot
+    Up to three dotfiles named `convexHull_#.dot` will be created depending on the number of file arguments provided.
+The terminal will also output the Convex Hull points.

+    Take the desired `convexHull.dot` file(s) from the `convexHull` project and put them in the `cmake-build-debug` folder in the `convexHull` project.

+    Then in the top right corner of CLion, press the `convexHull` tab and press `Edit Configurations`.

+    Inside `Edit Configurations`, copy and paste this as a command line argument:

     ```
+    convexHull_#.dot
+    ```

-    Then click the OK button and press the play button in the upper right corner of CLion, and it will output the graph of the Convex Hull.
+    Then click the OK button and press the play button in the upper right corner of CLion, and it will output a visual shape of the Convex Hull(s).